Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 Market, after North America.
 The growing prevalence of carpal tunnel syndrome

-in Europe, largely due to the rising aging population, increasing
+in Europe, mainly due to the rising aging population, increasing

 digitalization, and the higher use of technology in both professional and